nuclia/nucliadb/proposals/records/1-index-scaling.md

 - Existing IndexNodes and architecture will stay in place
 - New IndexCoordinator component provided
 - New IndexNodes deployed seperately from existing nodes
+- Reindex all existing shards into new coordinator nodes
 - Validate indexing, search approach, feature flag for test accounts

 ### Phase 2: Cutover

 Once phase 1 is validated, cut over new scheme.

+Keep both running for some time to finish validation.

+Finally, remove old node implementation.

 ### Phase 3: Statistics